-The purpose of an Equality Impact Assessment (EqIA) is to improve the work of the Integration Joint Board (Orkney Health and Social Care Partnership) by making sure it promotes equality and does not discriminate.
-This assessment records the likely impact of any changes to a function, policy, or plan by anticipating the consequences, and making sure that any negative impacts are eliminated, or minimised, and positive impacts are maximised.
+The purpose of an Equality Impact Assessment (EqIA) is to improve public services, plans and policies by making sure they promote equality and do not discriminate.
+This assessment records the likely impact of a new or revised service, policy or plan by anticipating the consequences, and making sure that any negative impacts are eliminated or minimised and positive impacts are maximised.

 1. Identification of Function, Policy or Plan Name of function / policy / plan to be assessed.
-Orkney Child Poverty Strategy 2022 to 2026.
+Orkney Child Poverty Strategy 2022-26.
 Service / service area responsible.
 The Orkney Partnership Board (Community Planning Partnership) wrote the Strategy.
 The statutory duty for child poverty sits with Orkney Health and Social Care Partnership.
 Name of person carrying out the assessment and contact details.
-Anna Whelan, Orkney Islands Council, telephone: 01856873535 extension 2160, anna.whelan@orkney.gov.uk.
-Jim Lyon, Orkney Health and Social Care Partnership, telephone: 01856873535 extension 2611, jim.lyon@orkney.gov.uk.
-Date of assessment.
+Anna Whelan, OIC, tel.
+01856 873535 x 2160 anna.whelan@orkney.gov.uk Jim Lyon, Orkney HSCP, tel.
+01856 873535 x 2611 jim.lyon@orkney.gov.uk Date of assessment.
 24 August 2021, updated 27 April 2022.
 Is the function / policy / plan new or existing?
-(Please indicate also if the service is to be deleted, reduced, or changed significantly).
+(Please indicate also if the service is to be deleted, reduced or changed significantly).
 This is a new strategy.

 2. Initial Screening What are the intended outcomes of the function / policy / plan?
 This strategy seeks to improve outcomes for all children and young people experiencing the impacts of poverty in Orkney by addressing the drivers of poverty identified by the Scottish Government and ameliorating and mitigating the effects of poverty in our community.
-The strategy is designed by community planning
+The strategy is designed by community planning partners to ensure understanding and delivery of services is integrated and to avoid duplication or gaps in service provision.
+It is focused on securing quality and value through preventative approaches, and dedicated to safeguarding and supporting children and young people.